 Some respondents suggested that avoided emissions and/or carbon removals be elevated to the same level as the emissions scopes in defining operational boundaries.
 Some respondents argued that operational boundary definitions be revisited to help incentivize the adoption of emerging decarbonization technologies like carbon capture, utilization and storage (CCUS) and alternative fuels like hydrogen and biomethane.
 Some respondents requested guidance for the application of market-based accounting for alternative fuels, such as the use of biomethane certificates.
+Some respondents advocated for broad application of market-based accounting approaches and use of carbon credits and other instruments across the emissions scopes.
 Other respondents cautioned against the inclusion of market-based instruments, citing the practice of companies using unbundled EACs to show reductions in scope 2 emissions.
 Others noted the potential for misinterpretation of text included in various parts of the Corporate Standard regarding offsets and suggested removing or revising this text to guard against companies including offsets in their inventory boundaries.
-(Note: a separate survey on the market-based accounting was also conducted and feedback on market-based approaches included here is based only on responses to the Corporate Standard survey.)
+(Note: feedback on market-based accounting approaches included here is a high-level summary based only on responses to the Corporate Standard survey.
+For more information, readers are encouraged to review a forthcoming detailed summary of feedback on market-based accounting which will be made available here.)